Center for Diabetes and Cardiometabolic Health – CDCH

 Mild to Moderate

 The gold standard for gastroparesis.
-Nuclear medicine tracks how fast food leaves your stomach over 4 hours.
+A nuclear medicine study tracks how quickly food leaves the stomach over four hours.

 Esophageal Manometry

-Measures pressure and coordination of muscle contractions via a thin catheter.
-Essential for achalasia diagnosis.
+Measures pressure and coordination of muscle contractions using a thin catheter Essential for achalasia diagnosis.

 Anorectal Manometry

-Tests muscle function and nerve sensation in rectum/anal sphincters for defecation disorders.
+Tests muscle function and nerve sensation in the rectum and anal sphincters for defecation disorders.

 Wireless Motility Capsule (SmartPill)

-A swallowable sensor measuring pH, pressure, and temperature throughout the entire GI tract.
+A swallowable capsule that measures pH, pressure, and temperature throughout the entire GI tract.

 Mild to Moderate

-Hydrogen breath tests to identify SIBO, which often coexists with motility problems.
+Hydrogen breath tests to identify SIBO, which commonly coexists with motility disorders.

 Treatment for Motility Disorders